sheki/parse-blog/content/note/the_days_of_abandonment.md

 discovered how pleasant it was to watch the seasons from the balcony.

 On her own, family resonated with my family:
-> My own family was full of noisy emotions, always on display, and I — especially
+> My own family was full of noisy emotions, always on display, and I—especially
 > during adolescence, even when I was sitting mutely, hands covering my ears, in
 > a corner of our house in Naples, oppressed by the traffic of Via Salvator Rosa
-> — I felt that I was inside a clamorous life and that everything might come apart
+>—I felt that I was inside a clamorous life and that everything might come apart
 > because of a too piercing sentence, an ungentle movement of the body.

 On breaking down: